emeeran/duplicate_finder/README.md

    Enter the directory to search for duplicates: /path/to/your/directory
    ```

-5. **Review Duplicate Files**

-   The script will display a list of duplicate files found within the specified directory and its subdirectories.

 6. **Move Duplicates to a Separate Directory**

    The script will create a directory named "duplicates_found" within the specified directory (if it doesn't already exist) and move the duplicate files into that directory, leaving the original files intact.

 7. **Review Results**

-   Once the process is complete, you can review the duplicate files moved to the "duplicates_found" directory.
+- Once the process is complete, you can review the duplicate files moved to the "duplicates_found" directory.

 ## Additional Notes